75 Hard: Tips To Becoming The Best Version Of Yourself

 On the mental side you have to get to a point where you realize that nothing bad is going to happen to you by working out twice a day.
 What starts out as “holy smokes am I sore” turns into earned confidence.
 I began to wear the soreness with pride.
 As the days of the program progressed my mindset completely shifted.
 I began pushing myself more, wanting to finish strong.
 I began to crave the performance.

-You are going to go pee a lot
+You are going to go to the bathroom a lot

 Drinking a gallon of water is no joke, especially if you’ve never done it before.
 From day one you’ll quickly learn to not be far away from a bathroom.
 You’ll schedule meetings and trips in the car around going to the bathroom first.
 You’ll also be a lot more selective on the other liquids you drink.
 Since I had to drink a gallon of water every day anything else no longer served me.
 I wasn’t look to add more liquid to my already liquid heavy consumption.